-From this date there will be a significant change in the way that VAT is accounted for on supplies of specified construction services with the introduction of a reverse charge mechanism and this will have the following effect:
+From 1 October 2020 the way that VAT is accounted for on supplies of specified construction services will change.
+This is through the introduction of a reverse charge mechanism which means:

-- The supplier of the services will no longer have to charge VAT at the appropriate reduced rate or standard rate of the tax where the services are supplied to another VAT registered business in the construction sector; and instead.
+- The supplier of the services will no longer have to charge VAT where the services are supplied to another VAT registered business in the construction sector.

-- Internal cleaning of buildings and structures, so far as carried out in the course of their construction, alteration, repair, extension or restoration;
+- Internal cleaning of buildings and structures (carried out in the course of their construction)

 Should you require any help or assistance with anything I’ve raised, please don’t hesitate to get in touch.